 Pay Attention to Packaging

 Examining the packaging is vital.
-The first thing that you need to keep in mind is how the brands mostly put logos all over the packaging and if it happens that you receive your item in questionable wrapping, this can be taken as a major red flag.
+The first thing that you need to keep in mind is how the brands mostly put logos all over the packaging and if you receive your item in questionable wrapping, this can be taken as a major red flag.

 Differences in design and misspellings indicate that you are holding a fake in your hands.
 Another very important part is how accurate the certifications and warranties are that need to arrive with the product.